xironix/puppet-module-tarsnap/README.md

 Installation
 ------------

-Clone this repo to a tarsnap directory under your Puppet modules directory:
+Clone this repo and all its dependencies to respective directories under your Puppet modules directory:

+    git clone git://github.com/uggedal/puppet-module-apt.git apt
     git clone git://github.com/uggedal/puppet-module-tarsnap.git tarsnap

 If you don't have a Puppet Master you can create a manifest file